 Notification Requirements

-Requirements to report a release or threatened release of pollutants within the Permittees’ jurisdiction that poses an imminent threat to human health or the environment are consistent with requirements in Water Code section 13271 and Health and Safety Code section 5411.5.
+Requirements to report a release or threatened release of pollutants to an MS4 within the Permittees’ jurisdiction that poses an imminent threat to human health or the environment are consistent with requirements in Water Code section 13271 and Health and Safety Code section 5411.5.
 These are carried over from prior permits.

-The Order also includes requirements to report bi-annually facilities known or suspected of not having authorization to discharge waste under an NPDES stormwater permit, as well as facilities with known, suspected or threatened violations of stormwater permits such as the Industrial General Permit, Construction General Permit, and Scrap Metal Permit.
-These requirements are part of progressive enforcement, which includes procedures to coordinate enforcement between the Santa Ana Water Board and Permittees and are consistent with the provisions of Senate Bill 205 (2019) and Water Code section 13383.10.
+The Order also includes requirements to report bi-annually facilities known or suspected of not having authorization to discharge waste under an NPDES stormwater permit, as well as facilities with known releases of pollutants subject to stormwater permits such as the Industrial General Permit, Construction General Permit, and Scrap Metal Permit.
+These requirements are necessary to determine compliance with the requirement to prohibit illicit discharges, and are part of progressive enforcement that is expected from the Permittees.
+(See sections III.D.4. and III.E) Progressive enforcement includes procedures to coordinate enforcement between the Santa Ana Water Board and Permittees, particularly where violations identified by Permittees fall under the Santa Ana Water Board’s regulatory authority or require escalation beyond local jurisdiction. .These requirements are consistent with Business and Professions Code sections 16000.3 and 16100.3.
+The biannual reports would include business licensees who fail to demonstrate stormwater coverage pursuant to these sections as well as non-enrollees the Permittees discover through their inspection programs.

 Fiscal Analysis